mmlabs-mindmaze/mmpack/docs/specs/package-structure.md

  * description: string describing what the package does/provides
  * arch: string of the architecture/OS that this package is built for
  * sumsha256sums: SHA256 hash of list of installed files (MMPACK/sha256sums)
+ * srcsha256: SHA256 hash of source package used to build this package

 ## sha256sums file